 Control is defined as the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of the investee, whether through the (a) ownership of voting securities, (b) by contract other than a commercial contract for goods or nonmanagement services, (c) by contract for goods or nonmanagement services where the volume of activity results in a reliance relationship (d) by common management, or (e) otherwise.
 Control shall be presumed to exist if a reporting entity and its affiliates directly or indirectly, own, control, hold with the power to vote, or hold proxies representing 10% or more of the voting interests of the entity.

 Control as defined in paragraph 6 shall be measured at the holding company level.
 For example, if one member of an affiliated group has a 5% interest in an entity and a second member of the group has an 8% interest in the same entity, the total interest is 13%, and therefore, each member of the affiliated group shall be presumed to have control.
 This presumption will stand until rebutted by an evaluation of all the facts and circumstances relating to the investment based on the criteria in FASB Interpretation No. 35, Criteria for Applying the Equity Method of Accounting for Investments in Common Stock, an Interpretation of APB Opinion No. 18.
 The corollary is required to demonstrate control when a reporting entity owns less than 10% of the voting securities of an investee.
 The insurer shall maintain documents substantiating its determination for review by the domiciliary commissioner.
+A non-controlling ownership interest greater than 10% is a related party and is subject to the related party disclosures within this statement.
 Examples of situations where the presumption of control may be in doubt include the following:

 Any limited partner investment in a limited partnership, unless the limited partner is affiliated with the general partner.